Since its inception in 1954, Ajax Textile has striven to uphold its values of quality, reliability, and environmental sustainability.

 We are a state of the art operation with one of the largest high-temperature, high-pressure computer controlled dyeing and finishing facilities in North America.

-We routinely are able to process fabrics faster than anyone else in the Canadian industry while being able to meet the wide range of load sizes and quality standards demanded in today’s market.
+We routinely are able to process fabrics faster than other Canadian dye houses while being able to meet the wide range of load sizes and quality standards demanded in today’s market.

 Ajax Textile is able to meet the higher quality, ethical and sustainable standards that the North American industry demands than the rest of the world.